evannetwork/tnt-docs/didcomm/didcomm/webhooks.md

 ### Configure the webhook

-At first you need to create the webhook configuration with the [settings service](../services-1/settings.md).
+At first you need to create the webhook configuration using the [settings service](../services-1/settings.md).

 ### Webhook structure